Donald F. McHenry

-Ambassador McHenry is currently a distinguished professor in the Practice of Diplomacy, at the School of Foreign Service at Georgetown University, and president of the IRC Group, an international consulting firm.
+Ambassador McHenry was a Distinguished Professor in the Practice of Diplomacy at the School of Foreign Service at Georgetown University from 1981 to 2014.
+Upon his retirement, the University established the Donald F. McHenry Chair in Global Human Development.
+He is also president of the IRC Group, an international consulting firm.

 Ambassador McHenry has studied, taught and worked primarily in the fields of foreign policy and international law and organizations.
 He joined the US Department of State in 1963 and served eight years in various positions related to US foreign policy.
 In 1966, he received the Department’s Superior Honor Award.
 In 1971, while on leave from the Department, he was a guest scholar at the Brookings Institution, Washington, DC and an International Affairs Fellow of the Council on Foreign Relations, New York.
 In 1973, after leaving the State Department, he joined the Carnegie Endowment for International Peace in Washington, DC as a project director in Humanitarian Policy Studies.
 In 1976, he served as a member of President Carter’s transition staff at the State Department before joining the US Mission to the UN.

 During his career, Ambassador McHenry represented the US in a number of international fora and as the US negotiator on the question on Namibia.